alexispurslane/embryo-engine/README.md

-  especially true as a result of the fact that it is difficult for systems to pass per-entity temporary information --- events and messages --- to other systems in an architecturally clean and encapsulated fashion, and difficult for them to manipulate the behavior of other systems from afar without tight coupling between them.
+  especially true as a result of the fact that it is difficult for systems to pass per-entity temporary information --- events and messages --- to other systems in an architecturally clean and encapsulated fashion, and difficult for them to manipulate the behavior of other systems from afar with those messages without tight coupling between them, because systems work on the basis of regular behaviors, not event-based ones.
 Many architectural questions pop up when trying to figure this out.
 Which system handles interlocking behavior?
 How does one system modify the information another acts on, without modifying the entity itself?
 Does the system generating the information modify the entities the